blu256/meindorf/LEGAL.md

 Here's the detailed legalese for those who need it:

 ## License of source code
-Mineclonia is an imitation of Minecraft.
+Meindorf is an imitation of Minecraft.
+Meindorf is a fork of MineClonia.

-Mineclonia is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Meindorf is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.